Posted and up-to-date 8/2022

 You should dial the New York number (+1 646 876 9923)

-When prompted – enter the Meeting ID and the password provided.
+When prompted – enter the Meeting ID and the password provided in the Zoom invitation.

 One Tap Mobile – if you are on a smart phone, you can select this option.
 Your phone will automatically dial the number and insert the Meeting ID.